-In his research on love and anger in marriage, what are the four anger expression styles Mace describes?
+In his research on love and anger in marriage, what are the anger expression styles Mace describes?

-What was the relationship discovered in Felitti's study between four or more "adverse childhood experiences" (ACE) and various destructive behaviors?
+What was the relationship discovered in Felitti's study between or more "adverse childhood experiences" (ACE) and various destructive behaviors?

 In the case study, how does John react to being frequently sedated or given medication via intramuscular injection while being restrained?